flipperdevices/flipperzero-firmware/README.md

 provided.
 If the key is compromised, all previous messages are compromised as well.

+Currently, no protection against replay attacks is implemented.
+This means that someone without the key can capture an encrypted message and resend it as many times as they want.
+A receiving flipper will display the replayed message as if it were new.

 If you do not understand the implications of the caveats mentioned here, do not expect to gain any security by using encryption.